senaite/senaite2.com/docs/user_manual/preface.md

 planning to use SENAITE LIMS as their Laboratory Information Management System.
 Readers are not required to be Lab managers or have deep knowledge on how to operate a laboratory.
-However, some knowledge about analytical methods and procedures would be advantageous for reading of this document.
+However, some knowledge about analytical methods and procedures would be advantageous for reading this document.

 In some chapters, the reader will find contents that might require technical background about the technologies the software is based on.
 These contents are meant to merely help the reader to understand how and why SENAITE LIMS works the way it does, but the reader can skip them and jump to more functional-related topics without losing sight.
-Readers more inclined to know about the internals of SENAITE and technologies behind can visit the links provided are encouraged to visit the technical documentation of SENAITE add-ons.
+Readers more inclined to know about the internals of SENAITE and technologies behind can visit the links provided and are encouraged to read the technical documentation.

 ## How to read this manual